betterscientificsoftware/bssw.io/Articles/Blog/2024-05-communicating-design.md

 The three diagrams in Figure 3 are taken from one of my software projects, FLORIS, a wind farm wake modeling framework that provides specific interfaces where developers can plug in new wake models.
 Consider the three perspectives:

-- *Conceptual* describes the relationships between the main components of the software and notes where to connect a new wake model.
+- *Conceptual* describes the relationships between the main components of the software and notes in red where to connect a new wake model.
 - *Specification* describes the connections between a portion of the wake model and the software objects that interface with it.
 - *Implementation* describes the specific attributes on a particular class and its inherited properties.